Jeomon/Web-Search-Agent/src/agent/web/prompt/screenshot.md

 Your response should follow this strict format:

 <Option>
-  <Thought>Explanation of why you are using this specific tool and what you expect it to accomplish after fully analyzing the labeled screenshot components (labels, functions, etc.).</Thought>
+  <Thought>Explanation of why you are using this specific tool and what you expect it to accomplish after fully analyzing the labeled screenshot components (labels, functions, etc.).
+Think step by step.</Thought>
   <Action-Name>Pick the tool from [Click Tool, Type Tool, Scroll Tool, Wait Tool, GoTo Tool, Back Tool]</Action-Name>
   <Action-Input>{'param1':'value1',...}</Action-Input>
   <Observation></Observation>